 Natural gas compressor stations provide another route for potential electrification, where the power pricing dynamics around each compressor station will help to determine the best route to electrification.
 The map below shows a snapshot of pricing in ERCOT as well as natural gas compressor stations with associated emission profiles.

-power purchase agreement (as in Energy Transfer’s cases above).
+Electrification can be achieved in a few ways: build a dedicated generator, tie-in to the grid, or sign a power purchase agreement (as in Energy Transfer’s cases above).
 In areas with low and/or less volatile pricing, tying into the grid would be the easiest way to electrify a compressor station.
 However, volatility due to intermittent generation or high pricing due to being on the wrong side of a transmission constraint would suggest having a dedicated generation source, either through a PPA or operated generators, is the best route.

 As all industries push towards decarbonization, including the hydrocarbon industry, understanding and evaluating the options presented in the power market will be key.
 BTU Analytics’ Power View can help you understand these market dynamics at play.
 For a free trial of our power platform click here.